 Science Project: investigates the effects of changes or answers the question "Why?"
-Engineering Project: solves a need or problem, and includes measurements of success.
-Product Testing Project: tests and compares similar items using measurable endpoints.
-Demonstration Project: shows how something works [not accepted at the fair].
+Engineering Project: solves a need or problem; includes measures of success.
+Product Testing Project: tests and compares similar items using quantitative endpoints.
+Human Participants Project: uses humans to test an engineering prototype or app.
+Demonstration Project: shows how something works (not accepted at this fair)

-Science Project minimum requirements
+Science Project Minimum Requirements

-- 1. Subject: defines a testable question that begins Why... or What is effect of a change in X on Y? (for example, 'what is the effect of a change in the amount of sunlight on the growth of tomato plants'). - 2.
-Bibliography: include references from your literature research. - 3.
-Hypothesis based on your library research and knowledge.
+- 1. Subject: defines a testable question that begins Why?... or What is effect of a change in X on Y? (for example, what is the effect of a change in the amount of sunlight on the growth of tomato plants) - 2.
+Bibliography: include references from your literatureresearch. - 3.
+Hypothesis based on your library researchand knowledge.
 It is your best estimate of what will happen. - 4.
-Experimental design - Define a control (a "standard" group) to which all test groups will be compared. - Define test groups where only one variable differs from the "control" group. - Define the measurable endpoint(s). - Each test group should contain a minimum of 3 objects being tested (seed, plant, rat, etc.) - Plan to change only one variable in each test cycle.
+Experimental design: - Define a control (a "standard" group) to which all test groups will be compared. - Definetest groups where only one variable differs from the "control" group. - Define the quantitative endpoint(s) (something you can measure). - Each test group should contain a minimum of 3 objects being tested (seed, plant, rat, etc.). - Plan to change only one variable in each test cycle.
 However, change the variable in several ways (several concentrations of a chemical, several temperatures, or several time points etc.). - Report measurements in metric units when possible. - Repeat the test more than once to see if your results are reproducible.

-Engineering Project minimum requirements
+Engineering Project Minimum Requirements

 - 1. Clearly define the problem or need the engineering project will solve. - 2.
-Include Bibliography from your literature research. - 3.
-List design criteria and design constraints - Physical and functional characteristics of the design (shape, weight, etc). - Design limitations (cost, time, available materials, etc). - 4.
+Include bibliography from your literature research. - 3.
+List design criteria and design constraints - Design criteria = physical and functional characteristics of the design (shape, weight, etc.) - Design constraints/limitations (cost, time, available materials, etc.) - 4.
 Clearly state success criteria.
 What will you measure to see if your design worked? - 5.
 Report measurements in metric units where possible.

-Product Testing Project minimum requirements [Grades 6 9 only]
+Product Testing Project Minimum Requirements (Grades 6 - 8 only)

 - 1. Clearly identify what kind of item (soap, fabric, etc.) you plan to test. - 2.
-Define a test group of at least three similar items (Grades 6 and 7) or four similar items (Grades 8 and 9). - 3.
+Define a test group of at least three similar items (Grades 6 and 7) or four similar items (Grade 8). - 3.
 Include test criteria that: - Define what will be measured. - Describe how you will take measurements. - Report measurements in metric units, when possible. - Define criteria for "the best" (cleanest, largest, coldest, etc). - Repeat the test more than once to see if your results are reproducible.